Controlled Parking Zones (CPZs)

 The decision to go ahead with a controlled parking zone follows detailed consultation with residents and businesses whose views determine what roads are in the zone and how long the parking controls last.
 For a list of current CPZ consultations please see the Parking Consultations page.

-- Please note: Visitor vouchers are not available for parking in the Tottenham Hotspur Match Day CPZ - different rules apply
+- visitor vouchers are not available for parking in the Tottenham Hotspur Match Day CPZ.
+Different rules apply.

-Residents and Visitors can park in marked resident and shared use parking bays (residents and pay by phone bays) when displaying a valid Parking Permit or Resident Visitor parking permit Voucher.
+Residents and visitors can park in marked resident and shared-use parking bays (residents and pay by phone bays) when displaying a valid resident parking permit, a disabled residential parking permit, or resident visitor parking permit voucher.

 Enforcement hours and parking tariffs vary from one CPZ to the next.
 Zone entry signs indicate the times when waiting restrictions parking bays within the zone are in force and parking bays are in operation.

-You no longer need to hurry back to your vehicle as you can use Pay by Phone to add more parking time from wherever you are.
-Information on how to register and pay for parking is on our Pay by Phone page.
+You no longer need to hurry back to your vehicle as you can use the RingGo app to add more parking time from wherever you are.
+Information on how to register and pay for parking is on our RingGo page.

 |Tariff 1||High usage area||£3.30|